Baptism in the Holy Spirit

 Duane Vander Klok

-Many Christians are not aware that receiving the baptism in the Holy Spirit is a separate faith experience from salvation.
-Consequently, they are missing out on a blessing God desires for them and every other believer.
+Many Christians are not aware that receiving the baptism in the Holy Spirit is a separate faith action from salvation.
+Therefore, several are missing out on a blessing that God desires for them and every believer to have.

-We all need the Holy Spirit operating in our lives, empowering us to be victorious, unshakeable Christians through whom He can pour out His love, power and blessings to a lost and dying world.
+We all need the Holy Spirit operating in our lives.
+The Holy Spirit empowers us to be victorious and unshakable Christians through whom God can pour out His love, power and blessings to a lost and dying world.

 In the New Testament, we first read about the baptism in the Holy Spirit when John the Baptist said: “I baptize you with water for repentance.
 But after me will come one who is more powerful than I, whose sandals I am not fit to carry.
 He will baptize you with the Holy Spirit and with fire” (Matthew 3:11).